$DK/D\pi$ scattering and an exotic virtual bound state at the $SU(3)$ flavour symmetric point from lattice QCD: Lattice setup

 In this study we are interested in the scattering of a charmed meson and a light meson close to the lowest kinematic threshold.
 The light mesons become exact flavour octets and singlets in the limit of $SU(3)_f$ flavour symmetry.
 The pseudoscalar flavour octet, singlet are labelled as $\etaoct$, $\etas$ and the vector flavour octet, singlet as $\omoct$, $\oms$, with the $\pi$ contained in $\etaoct$ and the $\rho$ contained in $\omoct$.
 The scalar flavour singlet is labelled as $\fzs$ and contains the $\sigma$ meson.
 Furthermore, in the $SU(3)_f$ flavour limit, the pseudoscalar charmed mesons $D(c\bar{l})$, $D_s(c\bar{s})$ are combined into a single pseudoscalar flavour $\bar{\mathbf{3}}$ multiplet, $\D$, and the vector charmed mesons $D^*(c\bar{l})$, $D_s^*(c\bar{s})$ are packaged into a single vector flavour $\bar{\mathbf{3}}$ multiplet, $\Dst$.

-To study the momentum dependence of the relevant stable charmed mesons, large bases of fermion bilinear operators were employed to extract the ground state in the relevant finite-volume irreps with total momentum $\vec{P}= \frac{2\pi}{L}\vec{n}$ for $|\vec{n}|^2 \leq 4$.
+To study the momentum dependence of the relevant stable charmed mesons, large bases of fermion bilinear operators were employed to extract the ground state in the relevant finite-volume irreps with total momentum $\vec{P}= \frac{2\pi}{L}\vec{n}$ for $|\vec{n}|^2 \leq 2$ on the $12^3$, $|\vec{n}|^2 \leq 3$ on the $14^3$ and $|\vec{n}|^2 \leq 4$ on the $\{16^3, 18^3, 20^3, 24^3\}$ lattices.
 Fig.~\ref{fig:Dmesons_disp} shows the extracted energies as a function of momentum.
 Fitting to the relativistic dispersion relation for stable hadrons on an anisotropic lattice,

 the masses and anisotropies were determined and are presented on the figure along with the associated \chisq.
 For the \Dst\ we perform separate fits for the two different helicity magnitudes, $|\lambda| = 0$ and $1$.
 In the lower panels of the figure deviations of the obtained lattice energies from the dispersion fits are shown.
 Despite energy levels appearing to follow the expected trend well, the resulting \chisq\ are relatively poor.
 In absolute terms these deviations are small\footnote{Taking the extreme cases of $|a_t(E_{\text{lat}}-E_{\text{fit}})|= 0.002$ with a rest mass 0.444, this is a $\sim 0.5\%$ deviation.} but they are statistically significant due to the high precision of the energy levels, revealing systematic errors.
 Similar effects have been observed in previous HadSpec studies \cite{Cheung:2020mql, Wilson:2023anv}, and more general discussions of the systematic uncertainties in the charm sector using our lattice setup, for example a smaller $J/\psi-\eta_c$ mass splitting when compared to experiment, can be found in \cite{HadronSpectrum:2012gic, Cheung:2016bym, Moir:2013ub}.